 In conclusion there isn’t a magic formula to prevent injuries, but if you rest, release, stretch and strength, the main muscle involved in your sports you can reduce the risk to acquire them.
 If you do not have motivation to do this by yourself, you can join stretching, foam rolling, yoga or pilates classes or see a professional massage therapist or sports therapist to help you with your journey.

 At Perea Clinic, we treat you better because your integral wellbeing is our priority.
 If you have any questions about our treatments, please contact us.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.

 We are always happy to help.